cuckookernel/German-Traffic-Signs-Detector/README.md

  5. **tf_lenet.py**: Has the code for training and testing tensorflow (tf) version of LeNet, included the network construction.

  6. **train_utils.py** Contains some common low-level utilities used through out.

+ ## Models trained

+ 1. Model 1:  Basic Logistic regression Classifier with L2 regularization built on top of Scikit-Learn.
+ 2. Model 2:  Logistic regression Classifier built on top  of tensorflow with drop-out regularization
+ 3. Model 3:  LeNet implementation built on top of tensorflow with drop-out regularization